Yusha-CSE-25/Scientific-Calculutor/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-You’re free to use, modify, and distribute it with credit to the original author.
+You’re free to use, modify, and distribute it with My credit.

+Created By Yusha